Hadrien-Cornier/Crystal_Contract/README.md

 #TO-DO

 -How to create a list ?
-Do we need to use "mapping" + Count of employees ?
+Do we need to use "mapping" + Count of employees ? adress[];

--How to use a Date type and automatically terminate a contract after that date ?
+-How to use a Date type and automatically terminate a contract after that date ? uint256 public birthdate;

 -Who is allowed to add/terminate contracts ?
 Is there a "require' condition that we can set ?